 1tbsp Hoisin sauce

-Kosher salt, powdered ginger, black pepper, garlic powder to taste
+Kosher salt, powdered ginger, black pepper, garlic powder to

 2tbsps.
 Coconut oil